 Kelsey Paschich is a multidisciplinary dance artist originally from Albuquerque, New Mexico.
-She is an Assistant Professor of Dance at Western Michigan University and currently based in Kalamazoo, MI, she experiments with and creates live + digital work that explores the moving body and its relationship to technology.
+She is an Assistant Professor of Dance at Western Michigan University and currently based in Kalamazoo, MI.
+She experiments with and creates live + digital work that explores the moving body and its relationship to technology.
 She uses movement as a language that makes transparent the space between dream + reality with spontaneity, juxtaposition, the element of surprise and challenges the preconceived understanding of real versus surreal.
 Her work often utilizes multi-media elements inspired by surrealism as the theoretical + conceptual framework.
-She views dance as a medium that can embolden change for a better world and can be shared across many mediums.
-She is a Co-Founder + Co-Director of
+She views dance as a medium that can embolden change for a better world.
+She recently launched phygital dance lab as an incubator for the experimentation and creation of dance integrated with technology.

 Paschich has has performed extensively with: The Moscow State Classical Ballet, DCDC2, Thodos Dance Chicago, River North Chicago Dance Company , the Chicago Symphony Orchestra, the Interdansa Dance Festival 2010, Keshet Dance Company, ARCOS Dance, the Edinburgh Fringe Festival, and Lawine Torrèn (Dance Theatre Machines Media) in the Hannibal Project in Sölden, Austria.
 She has performed the repertory of choreographers: Robert Battle, José Limón, Ann Reinking, Lucas Crandall, Lar Lubavitch, Tamir Ginz, Margo Sappington, Johan Renvall, Kevin O’ Day, Alan Heinline, Joanie Smith, Frank Chavez, Melissa Thodos, Zac Whittenburg, Curtis Uhlemann, Robert Moses, Gail Gilbert, Donna Jewell, Erika Pujic, Lawine Torrèn, Tomaz Simatovic, and others.
 Paschich’s professional experience, informs her pedagogical methodology in providing a progressive and holistic education to cultivate the next generation of artists.